Why Use Webhooks

 Retry Behavior

-HIFI will try to re-deliver a given event to your webhook endpoint for up to 3 days with an exponential backoff when failed to receive 2xx status from the webhook endpoint.
+HIFI will attempt to re-deliver a given event to your webhook endpoint for up to 24 hours using exponential backoff if it does not receive a 2xx status from the webhook endpoint.

-Retry interval: 60 seconds to an hour based on the number of retries.
+Retry interval: Between 60 seconds and one hour, depending on the number of retries.

-If your endpoint has been disabled or deleted when HIFI attempts a retry, future retries of that event are prevented.
-However, if you disable and then re-enable a webhook endpoint before HIFI can retry, you can still expect to see future retry attempts.
+If your endpoint is disabled or deleted when HIFI attempts a retry, future retries of that event will be prevented.
+However, if you disable and then re-enable the webhook endpoint before HIFI retries, you can still expect future retry attempts.

 Verify Data Integrity and Ensure Events Are Sent from HIFI

 After activating your webhook, you will receive a webhook secret.
-We use this secret to sign the payload using JWT, and the signature is included in the Authorization of the request header.
-You will need to verify this signature to ensure the authenticity of the event.
+This secret is used to sign the payload using JWT, and the signature is included in the Authorization header of the request.
+You must verify this signature to ensure the authenticity of the event.
 By validating the JWT signature with your webhook secret, you can confirm that the event was sent by HIFI and that the data has not been tampered with during transmission.
-This verification step is crucial for maintaining the security and integrity of your webhook integration.
+This verification step is essential for maintaining the security and integrity of your webhook integration.

 # Replace \n if needed